anazareno2988/flu--and-RSV-attributable-ILI/README.md

-# Modeling Influenza and RSV-attributable ILI Repository
+# Modeling Influenza- and RSV-attributable ILI Repository

 This repository contains the dataset and Python programs used in the analysis of influenza-like illness (ILI) attributable to influenza and respiratory syncytial virus (RSV).